 - Financial strategies – In a similar vein, studying in the US can be expensive as well.
 With tuition, boarding and lodging topping $50K / year, look for counselors who understand college financing strategies.

 - Objectivity – some counselors have “affiliations” with certain colleges and may want to peddle those schools to you.
 Be aware of that, unless the choice of your colleges overlaps with that peddled set.

 - Sports – If you play a sport, then that might require a counselor who has special knowledge.
 Each sport has its own set of idiosyncrasies and understanding that is important for the admissions process.
-It very well maybe that you take help of two counselors – one for academics and the other for sports.
+It very well may be that you take the help of two counselors – one for academics and the other for sports.

 - Budget – Independent guidance counselors can get expensive.
 So, know what your budget is and choose wisely.

 By Nidhip Mehta, Head – School of Design at Pearl Academy Design careers have now become a serious and viable option for many students…Read More

 An interesting annoucement from the GMAC regarding the GMAT exam.
 They announced that students will now be able to decide which order they want the sections…Read More